-In this online forum held in January of 2024, a first draft of New Hampshire's state plan was presented, summarized, and critiqued by participants.
-This virtual summit was promoted by the Planning Team, the NH Asset Inclusion Advisory Council, and the Granite State News Collaborative, and, as with all the planning process forums, will be recorded.
+In this online forum held in January of 2024, a draft of New Hampshire's state plan was presented, summarized, and critiqued by participants.
+This virtual summit was promoted by the Planning Team, the NH Asset Inclusion Advisory Council, and the Granite State News Collaborative, and was recorded.
 Equally, the summit will be used in tandem with announcing the 30-day public comment period, enabling all interested stakeholders to critique and recommend improvements in the state plan.